Betting Odds Calculator & Gambling Odds Calculator & Vig Calculator

 What are no-vig fair odds?

 No-vig odds remove the sportsbook's margin to show true probabilities.
-SharpAPI calculates these using Pinnacle's sharp lines as the reference — giving you the real fair price for any market.
+SharpAPI calculates these using Pinnacle's sharp lines as the reference.
+This gives you the real fair price for any market, with historical data for closing line value analysis.

 How do I find +EV bets?

-A +EV (positive expected value) bet has odds better than the true probability.
-Compare sportsbook odds against no-vig fair odds — if the sportsbook is paying more than fair value, it's +EV.
++EV betting (also called value betting) means finding bets where the sportsbook's odds are better than the true probability.
+Compare against no-vig fair odds — if the sportsbook is paying more than fair value, it's +EV.
 SharpAPI calculates this automatically via the API.

 Related Resources